DataDog/documentation/content/ja/glossary/terms/minified_code.md

 ---
+title: minified code
 core_product:
   - apm
   - synthetic monitoring
   - real user monitoring
-title: 縮小化されたコード
 ---
-縮小化されたコードは、コメント、余分な空白、未使用のコード、および関数に影響しないその他のものを取り除いたコード (多くの場合、JavaScript) です。縮小化されたコードは、人間が読むことはできませんが、サイズが小さくなることで、Web サイトのパフォーマンスが向上します。
+Minified code is code (often JavaScript) stripped of comments, extra whitespace, unused code, and anything else that does not affect functionality.
+Minified code is less human-readable, but its smaller size improves website performance.